wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-deploy-rmtemplates-azure-cli.md

 	azure --version
     0.9.0 (node: 0.10.25)

-If your version is not 0.9.0 or later, you'll need to either [install the Azure CLI](/documentation/articles/xplat-cli-install) or update using either one of the native installers or through **npm** by typing `npm update -g azure-cli`.
+If your version is not 0.9.0 or later, you need to either [install the Azure CLI](/documentation/articles/xplat-cli-install) or update by using one of the native installers or through **npm** by typing `npm update -g azure-cli`.

 You can also run Azure CLI as a Docker container by using the following [Docker image](https://registry.hub.docker.com/u/microsoft/azure-cli/).
 From a Docker host, run the following command: